Ibrahim-Alqarni/IoT/Final Project/README.md

 37    msg["To"] = "...@gmail.com"
 ```

-Second, you need to access to a Gmail address account to send the video.
+Second, you need to access to a Gmail Address Account to send the video.

 ##### To do that:
 In line 51: first parameter "" should be the Gamai Address, and the second parameter "" should be the Google App Password.